 Avoid people who are borrowing against someone else’s property like the plague.
 These third party loans are notorious for resulting in painful and prolonged defended possession proceedings.
 This means loans secured against a mother’s house for the son’s business are a disaster waiting to happen.
 Likewise loans to a property developer who has found an investor to put up their home (while the spruiker developer is not contributing any hard cash of his own) will come back to bite.

 When there is a company borrower, and the guarantor is putting up their residence as security, you want to see that the guarantor owns the company, not 5% of it.
 The substance of the scenario must be that the person borrowing is both the brains behind the loan and also the person standing to benefit from it.
 Be alert for machinations carried out to make it look like the person offering the security is behind it, or benefitting, when in fact there is someone else pulling the strings.
-Give no marks for appearances, choose substance over form.
+Give no marks for appearances, choose substance over form, if you don’t the Court will.

 Avoid loans to employees, restrict your commercial lending to commercial people who own their own businesses.
 You don’t want to loan to a mum & dad who are leaving their jobs and borrowing on the family home to start a franchise.
-You don’t want to loan against a property the wife inherited from her mother to support the husband’s failing business.
+You don’t want to loan against a property the wife inherited from her mother to support her husband’s (or new de facto’s) failing business.

 These precautions are all just common sense once you think about it.
 Remember it is the loans you do not do which will make you a successful lender.
-If you have any doubts call Matthew Bransgrove or Kate Cooper and run the scenario past us.
-With over 50 years experience acting on mortgages between us we have seen it all before.
-It may be a cracker of a deal and your concerns are groundless, in which case we will reassure you in writing.
-Or it may be a disaster waiting to happen and we will advise you to drop it like a hot potato.
+If you have any doubts call Matthew Bransgrove and run the scenario past him.
+With over 30 years experience acting on mortgages he has seen it all before.
+It may be a cracker of a deal and your concerns are groundless, in which case he will reassure you in writing gratis.
+Or it may be a disaster waiting to happen and he will advise you to drop it like a hot potato.

 Step 1 – How to avoid enforcement